Chart Color Schemes

 Educational outcomes in Narellan fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.8%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.4%).
-Trade and technical skills are prevalent, with 40.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.0% and certificates at 30.9%.
+Vocational credentials are prevalent, with 40.9% of residents aged 15 and above holding them, including advanced diplomas (10.0%) and certificates (30.9%).
+Educational participation is high, with 27.5% of residents currently enrolled in formal education: 11.0% in primary, 7.3% in secondary, and 2.8% in tertiary education.

 Frequently Asked Questions - Education